Pay through a financial institution

 - Legislative requirements are to provide a minimum of 21 days notice from the date of mailing.

-Supplemental or Omitted Tax Bills are issued 3 or 4 times per year.
+Supplemental or Omitted Tax Bills are issued monthly from July to December each year.

 - Properties assessed for new construction or improvements by the Municipal Property Assessment Corporation (MPAC) will receive another tax bill for the current year and up to two preceding years.
 These tax bills, are issued within 90 days of receipt of data from MPAC and are payable in one instalment with 30 days notice.

 - Property owners receive a Notice of Assessment from MPAC in advance of these tax bills.